iHeartRadio app on Xbox 360 help

 - Once your download is complete, select Continue, and then return to the Xbox Dashboard.

 One of the accounts signed in to the console is not a member of Xbox Live.
-Sign out all accounts except for the Xbox Gold member, and then try again.
+Sign out all accounts except for the Xbox Live member, and then try again.

-Both iHeartRadio and Microsoft provide support for iHeartRadio on Xbox Live.
+Both iHeartRadio and Microsoft provide support for iHeartRadio on Xbox 360.
 The following information summarizes the areas covered by each company:

 iHeartRadio is responsible for iHeartRadio subscription issues and the iHeartRadio website.
-To contact iHeartRadio for support, visit the iHeartRadio Help Center.
+To contact iHeartRadio for support, go to help.iheart.com.

 Xbox Support provides help with the following topics: